-The following table shows the total number of shares of our Class A and Class B common stock beneficially owned as of April 13, 2022, and the percentage of outstanding shares for (i) each director and nominee, (ii) each Named Executive Officer, and (iii) all directors and executive officers, as a group.
+The following table shows the total number of shares of our Class A and Class B common stock beneficially owned as of March 7, 2023, and the percentage of outstanding shares for (i) each director and nominee, (ii) each Named Executive Officer, and (iii) all directors and executive officers, as a group.

-Name Title of Class of Stock Shares Beneficially Owned Percentage of Voting Power of Class A Percentage of Aggregate Economic Interest of Class A and Class B
+Name Title of Class of Stock Shares Beneficially Owned - .
+Percentage of Voting Power of Class A Percentage of Aggregate Economic Interest of Class A and Class B

 Sardar Biglari Class A 145,700 (1) 70.4% 66.2%

 Class B 1,327,854 (2)

 Philip L. Cooley Class A 744 (3)

 Class B 7,474 (4)

 Ruth J. Person Class A 51

 Class B 511

 Kenneth R. Cooper Class A 32

 Class B 321

-Edmund B. Campbell, III Class A 27
+Edmund B. Campbell, III Class A 27 (5)

-Class B 275
+Class B 275 (5)

 John G. Cardwell Class A

-Class B 700 (5)
+Class B 700 (6)

 Bruce Lewis Class A

 Class B

 Directors and executive Class A 146,554 70.9% 66.7%

 officers as a group (7 persons) Class B 1,337,135

-Less than 1%
+\ Less than 1%

-- Includes 36,571.7 shares owned directly by The Lion Fund, L.P., 83,465 shares owned directly by The Lion Fund II, L.P., 25,663.1 shares owned directly by Biglari Capital Corp., and 0.1 share owned directly by Mr. Biglari.
+- (1) Includes 120,036.7 shares owned directly by The Lion Fund, 25,663.1 shares owned directly by Biglari Capital Corp., and 0.1 share owned directly by Mr. Biglari.
 Mr. Biglari has the sole power to vote and dispose of the shares beneficially owned by the foregoing.
 Mr. Biglari disclaims beneficial ownership of the shares that he does not directly own.
-See also footnote 1 to the table below. - 2) Includes 365,726 shares owned directly by The Lion Fund, L.P., 890,272 shares owned directly by The Lion Fund II, L.P., 71,855 shares owned directly by Biglari Capital Corp., and one share owned directly by Mr. Biglari.
+See also footnote 1 to the table below. - (2) Includes 1,255,998 shares owned directly by The Lion Fund, 71,855 shares owned directly by Biglari Capital Corp., and one share owned directly by Mr. Biglari.
 Mr. Biglari has the sole power to vote and dispose of the shares beneficially owned by the foregoing.
 The Class B common stock is non-voting.
-Mr. Biglari disclaims beneficial ownership of the shares that he does not directly own.

-3) Includes 80.0 shares owned by Dr. Cooley's spouse.
-Dr. Cooley disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.

-4) Includes 814 shares owned by Dr. Cooley's spouse.
-Dr. Cooley disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.

-5) Shares owned by the John G and Beverly A Cardwell Family Living Trust of 2007, of which John G. Cardwell is a Trustee.
+Mr. Biglari disclaims beneficial ownership of the shares that he does not directly own. - (3) Includes 80.0 shares owned by Dr. Cooley's spouse.
+Dr. Cooley disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (4) Includes 814 shares owned by Dr. Cooley's spouse.
+Dr. Cooley disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (5) Shares held by Mr. Campbell and his wife as joint tenants in common in the Edmund B. Campbell Revocable Trust & Debbie A. Campbell Revocable Trust.
+Mr. Campbell disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (6) Shares owned by the John G and Beverly A Cardwell Family Living Trust of 2007, of which John G. Cardwell is a Trustee.
 Mr. Cardwell disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.